awsdocs/amazon-cognito-developer-guide/doc_source/getting-started-with-identity-pools.md

 + [Set Up the AWS Mobile SDK for Unity](http://docs.aws.amazon.com/mobile/sdkforunity/developerguide/setup-unity.html)
 + [Set Up the AWS Mobile SDK for \.NET and Xamarin](http://docs.aws.amazon.com/mobile/sdkforxamarin/developerguide/index.html)

-## Integrate the Identity Providers<a name="integrate-the-identity-providers"></a>
+## Integrate the identity providers<a name="integrate-the-identity-providers"></a>

 Amazon Cognito identity pools \(federated identities\) support user authentication through Amazon Cognito user pools, federated identity providers—including Amazon, Facebook, Google, Apple, and SAML identity providers—as well as unauthenticated identities\.
-This feature also supports [Developer Authenticated Identities \(Identity Pools\)](developer-authenticated-identities.md), which lets you register and authenticate users via your own back\-end authentication process\.
+This feature also supports [Developer authenticated identities \(identity pools\)](developer-authenticated-identities.md), which lets you register and authenticate users via your own back\-end authentication process\.

-To learn more about using an Amazon Cognito user pool to create your own user directory, see [Amazon Cognito user pools](cognito-user-identity-pools.md) and [Accessing AWS Services Using an Identity Pool After Sign\-in](amazon-cognito-integrating-user-pools-with-identity-pools.md)\.
+To learn more about using an Amazon Cognito user pool to create your own user directory, see [Amazon Cognito user pools](cognito-user-identity-pools.md) and [Accessing AWS services using an identity pool after sign\-in](amazon-cognito-integrating-user-pools-with-identity-pools.md)\.

-To learn more about using external identity providers, see [Identity Pools \(Federated Identities\) External Identity Providers](external-identity-providers.md)\.
+To learn more about using external identity providers, see [Identity pools \(federated identities\) external identity providers](external-identity-providers.md)\.

-To learn more about integrating your own back\-end authentication process, see [Developer Authenticated Identities \(Identity Pools\)](developer-authenticated-identities.md)\.
+To learn more about integrating your own back\-end authentication process, see [Developer authenticated identities \(identity pools\)](developer-authenticated-identities.md)\.

-## Get Credentials<a name="get-credentials"></a>
+## Get credentials<a name="get-credentials"></a>

 Amazon Cognito identity pools provide temporary AWS credentials for users who are guests \(unauthenticated\) and for users who have authenticated and received a token\.
 With those AWS credentials your app can securely access a back end in AWS or outside AWS through Amazon API Gateway\.
-See [Getting Credentials](getting-credentials.md)\.
+See [Getting credentials](getting-credentials.md)\.